T. G. Jayewardene

-Colonel Theodore Godfrey Wijesinghe Jayewardene, VD, JP, CLI (June 17, 1872 – 1945; also known as T. G. Jayewardene) was a Ceylonese (Sri Lankan) engineer, politician and military officer.
+Colonel Theodore Godfrey Wijesinghe Jayewardene, VD, JP, CLI (June 17, 1872 – 1945; also known as T. G. Jayewardene) was a Ceylonese (Sri Lankan) engineer, military officer and later politician.
 A member of the State Council of Ceylon, he was the first Ceylonese commanding officer of the Ceylon Light Infantry.

 Early life and education

-Born to James Alfred Jayewardene, a Proctor who was the Deputy Coroner of Colombo.
-His brothers were Hector Alfred Jayewardene, Justice Eugene Wilfred Jayewardene, KC and Justice John Adrian St. Valentine Jayewardene.
+Born to James Alfred Jayewardene, a Proctor who was the Deputy Coroner of Colombo, his brothers were Hector Alfred Jayewardene, Justice Eugene Wilfred Jayewardene, KC and Justice John Adrian St. Valentine Jayewardene.
 Jayewardene was educated at the Royal College, Colombo.

 Career

 After becoming an engineer, he joined the Public Works Department in 1895 as an assistant engineer and in 1900 became a fully qualified Civil Engineer.
 He was elected to the State Council of Ceylon in 1933 from the Balangoda seat and held it till 1936.